 Compression faucets have two handles, making them the easiest to spot by sight.
 The other types have a single handle that swivels from hot to cold as desired.
 You may need to disassemble the faucet before you know which one you have.
 Keep in mind that ball faucets contain a ball bearing, cartridge faucets typically have a decorative cap on the handle and feature a cartridge, and ceramic-disk faucets contain a ceramic cylinder.

-Find out Where the Water Is Coming From
+Find Out Where the Water Is Coming From

 If the handles of your compression faucet are leaky, you can usually fix the problem with a simple O-ring replacement.
 To do this, pry the decorative cap off the handles, if necessary, and remove the stem to expose the O-ring.
 Replace this with a new O-ring and repeat on the other handle if needed.